darrengoulden/darrengdn/_posts/2020-09-04-hosting-your-own-alternate-dialling-instructions.markdown

 ![pexip-default-cvi-page]({{ site.baseurl }}/assets/img/2020-09-04-hosting-your-own-alternate-dialling-instructions/pexip_default_cvi_page_1289x683.png){: .center-image }

+## Pull the default files from a Pexip node

 # Folder location

 The files for the default Pexip template are located on the Pexip nodes (transcoding or proxy) in the path below